zddgame

 Best Console Boot-Up Sequences

-Best Console Boot-Up Sequences-October 2024
+Best Console Boot-Up Sequences-November 2024

 The new generation is almost upon us with PS5 and Xbox Series X, packing extra hardware power, quality-of-life features like a solid-state drive for faster loading, and ambitious services like Game Pass.
 But we all know the real marquee features that will justify the hundreds of dollars are the fresh boot-up sequences.
 Nothing helps drive home the feeling of a brand-new game system like bringing it home, taking in that new console smell, and then seeing a neat new boot-up animation.